rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 # Integration with Rust #

-They are a couple of strategies for how to integrate this system into Rust.
+They are a couple of strategies for how to integrate this system into the Rust compiler.
 The basic idea is that we need way to take a channel contract and compile it into a pair of modules that encode the protocols into the type system.

 The least risky approach is to build a tool that works sort of like an RPC compiler.
 You specify a channel contract in a separate file, and then run it through a contract compiler, which will generate an appropraite `.rs` file.

 Alternately, we could integrate this into the compiler.
-An easier way to do this is to make a syntax extension, or perhaps a macro if our macro system is powerful enough.
+A good way to do this is to make a syntax extension, or perhaps a macro if our macro system is powerful enough.
 The other option is to integrate it into Rust.
 This approach will involve adding a lot of typechecking and trans code, so this would not be my first choice.

 It makes sense to first build this as a message passing system that runs alongside the existing one.
 Once it has proven itself, we have the option of trying to reimplement the existing message passing system in terms of channel contracts.
 The following contract would give us a starting point for implementing ports and chans like we have now.